stoneface86/libtrackerboy/README.md

 # wavegen, tests the bandlimited synthesis module by generating simple square tones
 # generated audio files are located in ./bin/wavegen.d/
 nim wavegen

+# Exports bloop.tbm to wav in both stereo and mono.
+# generated audio files are located in ./bin/wavexport.d/
+nim wavexport

+# Exports a song from a module to wav, looping it twice.
+# Usage: ./bin/wavutil <module> <songIndex>
+# generated audio files are located in ./bin/wavutil.d/
+nim wavutil
 ```

 ## Migration from Trackerboy